Mchy-DP/Mchy/docs/home.md

 ## Links
   - [Language features](/docs/lang.md)
   - Libraries:
-    - [Std](/docs/libs/std.md) - Note: this is the only library that automatically imports
+    - [Std](/docs/libs/std.md) - Note: this is the only library that is automatically imported